clarklab/sketch-invision-prototype/README.md

 My favorite two tools for building living prototypes are Sketch and InVision.
 Sketch, the Mac graphic design application that's taking the world by storm, and InVision, the browser-based design collaboration platform, are a match made in heaven.

-We use both full-time at The Zebra, an insurance startup where my team of designers, developers, and product people use countless prototypes to envision new features, new pages, even whole redesigns.
+We use both full-time at [The Zebra](http://thezebra.com), an insurance startup where my team of designers, developers, and product people use countless prototypes to envision new features, new pages, even whole redesigns.

 For this lesson, we're going to build an imaginary status tracker, a tool for folks in our office to log recognitions or words of praise for each other (sort of like an internal, super-positive Twitter).
-We'll build a home view with generic social timeline, along with a menu that opens and closes.
+We'll build a home view with a generic social timeline, along with a menu that opens and closes.

 Let's do this!